FlaringPhoenix/Ptero-Status/README.md

-# Ptero-Status
+# PteroStatus

-Ptero-Status is an easy to setup [pterodactyl](https://github.com/pterodactyl/panel) daemon status project.
+PteroStatus is an easy to setup [pterodactyl](https://github.com/pterodactyl/panel) daemon status project.
 It will continuously update a discord embed with live stats from your daemons.

 ## Preview